 Employees required to take medication prescribed by a physician that may impair job performance should report this to their supervisor.
 The treating physician may be asked to verify whether the medication may impair performance and identify precautions required to ensure the employee does not endanger themselves, co-workers, or students.
+All prescription medication should be kept in a locked cabinet or personal vehicle due to the potential risk to students.
 If an employee cannot function safely or effectively while using prescribed medication, the employee may be placed on a medical leave of absence, alternate duty, suspended, or terminated, depending upon the time needed off from work.